 How EDCs function in the body

 These “estrogenic” chemicals can trick your body into thinking there are more hormones being produced than there really are.
-In turn, your body may respond by either shutting down its own natural production of hormones, or by ramping hormone production up.
+In turn, your body may respond by either shutting down its own production of hormones, or by ramping hormone production up.

 How EDCs may impact your fertility